ErikBjare/KnowTree/README.md

  - Looking for feedback currently, expect more here in the future.
  - Too simplistic?
 Can we really reduce knowledge to a tree/graph in a useful way?
+ - Knowledge about a topic usually has levels (basic, intermediate, advanced, expert), these would be hard to structure in the graph.
+   - We should probably focus on basics/intermediate knowledge first anyway, so might not be that big of an issue initially.
  - Monetization: Is there any good way to monetizing it without sacrificing maximum value provided?
    - Donations work, but have their own problems.
    - Offering a premium service of some sorts?